 5. Improving Education

 When secondary school students graduate, they should have at least one marketable skill and feel useful.
 They should know how to survive on their own; otherwise, we have done them a disservice.
+We must provide the environment where they can build a strong foundation on which to support and carry forward the legacy that is Barbados.
 Secondary school should be more than an enhanced day-care for teenagers.
 All students should at least know how to cook, make marketable products from raw materials at home (eg: coconut oil from coconuts), perform basic accounting, perform basic maintenance on manufactured products, and speak and write well.
 Further, none of Barbados’ diligent students should be deprived of a University education because of their inability to pay.

 - To address the problem of unskilled secondary school graduates, the school curriculum will be revised so that secondary school students spend their first three years learning the more exciting, easier-to-learn, and more marketable practical aspects of the subjects.
 The final two years will be spent learning the more challenging theoretical aspects for the CXC examinations.